henriqueassis2003/HenriquePolinomios/README.md

 print(poly_example.evaluate(2))
 ```

-the output will be like this:
+The output will be like this:

 ```
 156
 ```

-<h3>root  finding I</h3>
+<h3>Root  finding I</h3>

 The first method of root finding is the Newton-Raphson method.

-the command is:
+The command is:

 ```python
 variable.newton_Raphson(root,cycles)